dlemstra/AdventOfCode/2018/20/readme.md

 ```

 What is the largest number of doors you would be required to pass through to reach a room?
 That is, find the room for which the shortest path from your starting location to that room would require passing through the most doors; what is the fewest doors you can pass through to reach it?

+## --- Part Two ---

+Okay, so the facility is big.

+How many rooms have a shortest path from your current location that pass through at least 1000 doors?